Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/rawtransactions.md

 #### Arguments

 - hex (required):
-  - `String`: hex encoded string of the transaction to be broadcast
+  - `string`: hex encoded string of the transaction to be broadcast
   - `Array` of strings: each element is a hex encoded string

 #### Result